Wethersfield, Connecticut: In popular culture

 Actor-turned-author Thomas Tryon used his native Wethersfield as the setting for his action/romance novels The Wings of the Morning and In the Fire of Spring, as well as a mystery/horror novel The Other and a film of the same name.

 The short film Disneyland Dream features the Barstow family from Wethersfield, including footage of their neighborhood.

-In the biography of Malcolm X by Alex Haley Malcolm X recounts a car accident in which he is rear ended at a stop light while traveling through Wethersfield.
+In The Autobiography of Malcolm X, written with Alex Haley, Malcolm X recounts a car accident in which he was rear ended at a stop light while traveling through Wethersfield.

-The novel Parrot and Olivier in America by two-time Booker Prize-winning Australian author Peter Carey was largely set in the town of Wethersfield.
+The novel Parrot and Olivier in America by two-time Booker Prize–winning Australian author Peter Carey was largely set in the town of Wethersfield.
 The novel touches on some hallmarks of its history including the predominance of onion farming and the old state prison.

+The Disney Channel animated series The Owl House features the town of Gravesfield, Connecticut, where the main character Luz Noceda resided prior to entering the Boiling Isles.
+Gravesfield was partly inspired by Wethersfield, alongside show creator Dana Terrace's hometown of Hamden.